DeckOfPandas/innovationfund.github.io/_includes/faqs.md

 ### Frequently Asked Questions

-#### What costs can be included - Can you give any examples of the kinds of things you might fund?
+#### What costs can be included?
+Can you give any examples of the kinds of things you might fund?

 Funding can be used to support direct expenditure required to develop the proposed project.
 Examples may include: